-A Baker’s cyst also referred to as a popliteal cyst, is a fluid-filled swelling that develops at the back of the knee.
+A Baker’s cyst is also referred to as a popliteal cyst, it is a fluid-filled swelling that develops at the back of the knee.
 The cyst which appears as a large lump is benign, and although it can be painful, it is easily treated.

 In most cases, Baker’s cysts will heal without treatment and often cause little or no pain.
 However, if Baker’s cyst itself is painful, it can be drained and then injected with steroids which will help prevent the cyst from growing back.

 As the swelling forms at the back of the knee, it can cause pressure on the soft tissue structure resulting in pain.
 It can occur when the knee is either straight or fully bent, causing more stress and tension around the joint.

 - Pain when extending or flexing the knee